core-wg/comi/draft-ietf-core-comi.md

 * Error 4.15 (Unsupported Content-Format) is returned by the CoMI server when the Content-Format used in the request does not match those specified in section {{content-format}}.

-CoMI server MUST also enforce the different constraints associated to the YANG data models implemented.
+The CoMI server MUST also enforce the different constraints associated to the YANG data models implemented.
 These constraints are described in {{RFC7950}} section 8.
 These errors are reported using the CoAP error code 4.00 (Bad Request) and may have the following error container as payload.
 The YANG definition and associated .sid file are available in {{ietf-comi-yang}} and {{ietf-comi-sid}}.
 The error container is encoded using the encoding rules of a YANG data template as defined in {{I-D.ietf-core-yang-cbor}} section 5.

 ~~~~
 +--rw error!